utsav0/daily-dev-tips/src/pages/posts/native-css-masonry-layouts.md

 Unfortunately, it's really new and therefore not supported.
 We have to enable a flag in Firefox to see it in action.

-To enable in Firefox, set the following flag to true.
+To enable Firefox, set the following flag to true.
 `layout.css.grid-template-masonry-value.enabled`.

 ### Thank you for reading, and let's connect!